 Senior Vice President, Commercial Finance, Shaw Communications

-Linda Thomas joined the Let’s Talk Science Board of Directors in 2016 and is currently a Director.
+Linda Thomas joined the Let’s Talk Science Board of Directors in 2016 and is currently the Vice Chair.
 Linda is also Senior Vice President, Commercial Finance, for Shaw Communications.

 Over her 25-year career, Linda has acquired experience in hardware and software technology as well as consumer packaged goods.
 Her work in strategy, product management, marketing, finance, sales and logistics has given her valuable insights across the spectrum of core business functions.
 Linda's critical thinking capabilities were first developed at the University of Waterloo, where she earned a co-operative Honours Bachelor of Mathematics degree with a specialization in Business and Information Systems.